 Because there’s more to your pants-life than just jeans.
 Look for a trim but not tight fit, and feel free to avoid the standard pale-khaki color of Dockers circa 1996 if desired.

-- Old Navy Rotation Chinos – $30ish: An affordable basic made in 98% cotton/2% spandex, eleven colors, and slim or straight fit.
+- Old Navy Rotation Chinos – $30ish – $40: An affordable basic made in 98% cotton/2% spandex, eleven colors, and slim, straight, or athletic fits.

 - J. Crew Stretch Chinos in Slim, Straight, or Athletic – $89.50: The pants they built a smart casual empire on.
 Can go on sale too.